rodionsibov/exercises-js/README.md

 ### Find Intersection

-Have the function **FindIntersection(strArr)** read the array of strings stored in **strArr** which will contain 2 elements: the first element will represent a list of comma-separated numbers sorted in ascending order, the second element will represent a second list of comma-separated numbers (also sorted).
+Have the function **findIntersection(strArr)** read the array of strings stored in **strArr** which will contain 2 elements: the first element will represent a list of comma-separated numbers sorted in ascending order, the second element will represent a second list of comma-separated numbers (also sorted).
 Your goal is to return a comma-separated string containing the numbers that occur in elements of **strArr** in sorted order.
 If there is no intersection, return the string false.

 **Examples**